hppanpaliya/React-TrashMail/mailserver/README.md

-I apologize for the duplicated response.
-Here's the corrected version of the README file:

 # Mail Server

 This is a Node.js-based mail server that provides SMTP (Simple Mail Transfer Protocol) and web server functionality.
 The server allows users to receive emails and store them in a MongoDB database.
 It also provides routes for retrieving and managing emails and their attachments.